Martyrs' Day: China

 Martyrs' Day (China) is celebrated on September 30, the eve of the National Day of the People's Republic of China, to commemorate those who lost their lives for the national and territorial integrity of the people of China.
 It was created by the National People's Congress in 2014.

 Eritrea

 Martyrs' Day (Eritrea), is observed on June 20 of every year to honor the fallen heroes of Eritrea's warriors from the Yikealo and Warsay generations.

 India

-Martyrs' Day (India), is observed on January 30, the anniversary of the Assassination of Mahatma Gandhi in 1948.
-The date was chosen as it marks the assassination of Mahatma Gandhi in 1948 by Nathuram Godse.
-On Martyr's Day the president, the vice president, the prime minister, the defence minister, and the three Service Chiefs gather at the samadhi at Raj Ghat memorial and lay wreaths decorated with multi-colour flowers.
-The armed forces personnel blow bugles sounding the Last Post.
-The inter-services contingent reverse arms as a mark of respect.
-A two-minute silence in memory of Indian martyrs is observed throughout the country at 11 AM.
-Participants hold all-religion prayers and sing tributes.
+January 30 is recognised nationally as Martyrs' Day in India, to mark the assassination of Mahatma Gandhi in 1948.
+A number of states and regions recognise other days as Martyrs' Day locally.

 Lebanon

-Martyrs' Day (Lebanon and Syria), commemorates the execution of Lebanese and Syrian nationalists in Beirut (on what's now called Martyrs Square) by the Ottoman soldiers on May 6 1916 and martyrs of the Lebanese civil war, which took place from 1975 till 1990.
+Martyrs' Day (Lebanon and Syria), commemorates the execution of Muslim and Christian Lebanese and Syrian Arab nationalists in Beirut (on what's now called Martyrs Square) by the Ottoman soldiers on May 6 1916 and martyrs of the Lebanese civil war, which took place from 1975 till 1990.